jobjo/FSharp.RangeMap/README.md

 This time `Dictionary` is faster.
 The values for `RangeMap` and `Map` are not significantly affected.

-Building and removing elements from `RangeMap`s are considerably slower than the equivalent functions on `Map`:
+The next table reveals that building and removing elements from `RangeMap`s are considerably slower than the equivalent functions on *Maps*.

 | Operation                                            | Time (s)  |
 |:-----------------------------------------------------|----------:|
 | Remove 10K existing keysfrom map                     | 0.0132    |
 | Remove 10K existing key from range map               | 0.0601    |

-To see the detail of the above results, have a look at the `examples` project.

 Implementation